Visiting a Courthouse

 - A "language line" at the clerk's office to assist limited English proficient (LEP) people;

-- Assistive listening devices and assistance for individuals with disabilities;
+- Assistive listening devices and assistance for individuals with disabilities; and

 Court clerks are dedicated to providing the best possible service to the public, but clerks and other Judicial Branch employees not allowed to give legal advice.